PiNet/PiNet.github.io/articles/advanced/supported-addon-boards.md

 | 16-Channel Servo HAT  | Adafruit  | No, no library available from PyPI | N/A |
 | Capactive touch HAT | Adafruit  | No, no library available from PyPI | N/A |

+## The board I am looking for is not on that list?
+There are hundreds of addon boards for the Raspberry Pi out there, it would be pretty difficult for me to research and test them all.
+In general, if it just uses the GPIO pins in their standard input/output modes, then it should work without issue.
+If the board uses I2C then it should work on PiNet Release 1.0.15 and above.
+If the board uses SPI, UART or custom kernel modules, it is unlikely to work without a decent bit of fiddling around with configuration files and is by default, not supported.

+If you see any boards missing or have changes to suggest to the list, drop us an [email or a tweet](../support.html).